 Affected: IC 8-1-2-42.7

 Sec.
-14.2. (a) For an electing municipally -owned, not-for-profit, or cooperatively -owned utility the following additional accounting rate schedules:
+14.2.
+For an electing municipally owned, not-for-profit, or cooperatively owned utility, the following additional accounting rate schedules apply:

-Debt service
+(1) Debt service, including:

-(A) a schedule of long -term debt outstanding by series, including current maturities, for the end of the historical test period or base period and the latest date reasonably available.
+(A) a schedule of long term debt outstanding by series, including current maturities, for the end of the historical test period or base period and the latest date reasonably available; and

-(B) schedules required by this subsection should contain all relevant information, including, but not limited to, the following:
+(B) schedules required by this subsection containing all relevant information, including, but not limited to, the following:

 (i) The date of issue.